cusp-london/cusp-london.github.io/events.md

 All our seminars are currently being held online.
+Please do join us, and feel free to pass the details on to any friends and colleagues you feel may be interested.
+The Seminars are around 30 minutes each, followed by a Question and Answer session.<br>

 To join our mailing list and receive details on how to attend these seminars, please contact [cusp-london@kcl.ac.uk](mailto:cusp-london@kcl.ac.uk)